Cloufield/gwaslab/docs/Conversion.md

 - `overwrite`: if overwrite when the specified column existed
 - `only_sig` : fill the data only for significant variants

+## Priority

+- For P : using MLOG10P, Z, CHISQ
+- For MLOG10P : using P,
+- For BETA/SE : using OR/OR_95L/OR_95U
+- For OR/OR_95L/OR_95U : using BETA/SE
+- For Z : using BETA/SE
+- For CHISQ : using  Z, P, MLOG10P

 ## Example
 ```
 # raw data